nsrr/wsc-documentation/pages/README.md

 The Multiple Sleep Latency Test (MSLT) dataset (**wsc-slt-dataset-0.8.0.csv)** contains data from the in lab MSLT questionnaire, 6-day pre-study sleep log, Stanford Sleepiness Scale ratings for each trial, and MSLT technician scored data.

-### PSG signal files (EDF)
+### PSG signal and annotation files (EDF)

 [Raw signal data](https://sleepdata.org/datasets/wsc/files/polysomnography) are available as European Data Format (EDF) files.
-These EDFs were exported from the original data collection system and processed in [Luna](http://zzz.bwh.harvard.edu/luna/).
+These EDFs were exported from the original data collection system and anonymized in [Luna](http://zzz.bwh.harvard.edu/luna/).

 The WSC team provided sleep staging and respiratory event scoring annotations.
 These annotations are [available alongside the .EDF signal files](https://sleepdata.org/datasets/wsc/files/polysomnography) in the following formats: